 About The Restaurant

-Nestled amongst the towering sea of green and playing host to a light orchestra of whipbirds, kookaburras and bowerbirds is Daisy’s Place.
-This epicurean oasis, rooted deep in native folklore and shimmering into a new existence, is set to enchant the palettes of locals and weary travellers alike.
+Nestled among the towering sea of green and playing host to a light orchestra of whip-birds, kookaburras and bower-birds is Daisy’s Place.
+This epicurean oasis, rooted deep in local folklore and now shimmering into a new existence, is set to enchant the palettes of locals and weary travelers alike.

 The experience begins with a delectable décor.
-Inside, a splash of urban chic indulgence walks through to a relaxed outdoor setting creating a unique dining ambience.
-Tables are meticulously set, lighting adjusted to create the mood, maitre d and waiters hover close by catering to the wanting whim.
-Crisp country air fills every inch with freshness while a faint aromatic whiff from the well tended herb garden out back permeates the nostrils warning of good things to come.
+Inside, a splash of urban chic indulgence walks through to a relaxed outdoor setting creating a unique dining ambiance.
+Tables are meticulously set, lighting adjusted to create the mood, maitre d’ and waiters hover close by catering to the wanting whim.
+Crisp country air fills every inch with freshness while a faint aromatic whiff from the well tended herb garden out back permeates the nostrils hinting of good things to come.
 Which brings us to what our fine eatery is all about.

 Daisy’s Place will always have a special place in the hearts of locals and travellers who have ventured their way along the Sunshine Coast.

 Built back in the 1923 by ‘Daisy’ Emma Johnson and her husband Samuel Dorrington Johnson, it began life as The Rustic Cabin offering home-made pies and Devonshire teas.
 It was a place where all walks of life could enjoy a lovingly prepared snack in theshady Jowarra Scenic Park.